dipanshu231099/Inter-IIT-2020-Bosch-DS/readme.md

 - `BOSCH_sign` is the folder having all the `code+ training data + models + requirements.txt`.

 ## Create the virtual environment:
-Create a virtual envirionmnent in the choice of your directory by running the following command.
+Create a virtual envirionmnent in the choice of your directory by running the following command in the `terminal`
 ```
 $python3.7 -m venv env-name
 ```